jherax/js-utils/README.md

 ### fnIsValidDate *(dom, options)*
 Evaluates whether the entry `DOM` element has the date format for the `value` property.<br>
 Date validations are performed according to [`jsu.regional`](#jsuregional) by `dateFormat` and `timeFormat`<br>
 The validation message is displayed with a tooltip.
-If [jQuery.ui.position](http://api.jqueryui.com/position/) is available, the tooltip is rendered&nbsp;by&nbsp;*jQuery.ui.position*, otherwise an extended method for built-in *jQuery.position* is used.<br>
+If [jQuery.ui.position](http://api.jqueryui.com/position/) is available, the tooltip is rendered&nbsp;by&nbsp;*jQuery.ui.position*, otherwise an extended method for [jQuery.position](#jqueryposition-options) is used.<br>
 **Note:** You can use this function as a jQuery extension, see [jQuery.fnIsValidDate](#jqueryfnisvaliddate-options).<br>
 **Important:** You can customize the messages defined in [`jsu.regional`](#jsuregional) namespace:<br>
 `dateIsGreater` `dateIsLesser` `dateFormatError`<br>